 - Encourage her to create the cat's tail by drawing an arc on the plate, which should follow the contour of the oval she already cut out.
 Ask her to identify something she's seen in nature that resembles this shape (For example: A rainbow!).

-- Help her glue the cat's head and tail in place from behind the painted paper plate, so the surface or all the shapes showing is entirely black.
+- Help her glue the cat's head and tail in place from behind the painted paper plate, so the surface of all the shapes that show is entirely black.

 - Glue on the googly eyes.

-- Have her cut her whiskers and glue them in place.
+- Have her cut the kitty's whiskers and glue them in place.

-- Finally, encourage her to glue on the pom to complete the cat's nose.
+- Encourage her to glue on the pom to complete the cat's nose.

 Display your fierce cat in an unexpected place and hopefully you'll give someone a good scare.